Ohm's law, Joule heat, and Planckian dissipation: Differentiation of normal and superconducting metals

 First, we consider a general case where the Berry connection from many-body wave functions is composed of contributions from a set of states $\{ \Psi_j \}$ whose occupation probability is given by the Boltzmann distribution,

-where ${\bf A}_{\Psi_j}^{\rm MB}$ is the Berry connection from many-body wave functions for the wave function $\Psi_j$ \cite{Koizumi_2023,Koizumi2024Lorentz}, and $k_B$ is Planck's constant.
+where ${\bf A}_{\Psi_j}^{\rm MB}$ is the Berry connection from many-body wave functions for the wave function $\Psi_j$ \cite{Koizumi2024Lorentz,Koizumi_2023}, and $k_B$ is Planck's constant.
 We rewrite ${\bf A}^{\rm MB}$ as

 Here, we do not assume $\chi$ to be an angular variable with period $2\pi$ as in superconductors since it may be an average of ${\bf A}_{\Psi_j}^{\rm MB}$ from many $\Psi_j$'s.
-However, it may be an angular variable with period $2\pi$ when only one $\Psi_j$ is involved, which may be superconducting.
-Anyway, we express ${\bf v}$ in the form given in Eq.~(\ref{eq12v2}), and $\mu$ in Eq.~(\ref{eq1mu}).
+It becomes an angular variable with period $2\pi$ when only one $\Psi_j$ is involved.
+In any case, we express ${\bf v}$ in the form given in Eq.~(\ref{eq12v2}), and $\mu$ in Eq.~(\ref{eq1mu}).